 Colchicum autumnale 'Pleniflorum' is a double pink variety.
 Photos by Janos Agoston

-Colchicum bivonae The first plant picture below, grown from wild-collected seed, is an example of the pure species Colchicum bivonae, which is a parent of many of the large-flowered Colchicum hybrids, often in crosses with Colchicum speciosum.
+Colchicum bivonae Guss. is native from Sicily to NW.
+Turkey.
+The first plant picture below, grown from wild-collected seed, is an example of the pure species Colchicum bivonae, which is a parent of many of the large-flowered Colchicum hybrids, often in crosses with Colchicum speciosum.
 Colchicum bivonae contributes the tessellation (checkering) to these hybrids.
 The second photo shows a deep-colored colchicum that lost its label thanks to a flock of crows a few years ago.
 It may be 'Vesta'.
 Photos 1,2 by Jane McGary.
 Photo 3 by Bill Dijk.

 A series of photos in habitat by Angelo Porcelli, in Basilicata - Southern Italy, showing a wide range of forms, with round tepals or pointed, more or less dark and tessellated.
 This is rarely seen on the cultivated ones, being usually clones.